AlexSchweiger827/PP7/README.md

    vim -c ":%s/printf/debug_printf/g" -c ":wq" solutions/debug_sample.c
    ```
 7. **Explain** each tool’s approach to regex-based search and replace, and when you might prefer one over the others.

+Grep (Global regular expression print)
+command example: "grep -En "printf\s*\(" solutions/debug_sample.c"
 Grep (Global regular expression print) searches the input line an prints the line matched to the input.
-command example: "grep -En "printf\s*\(" solutions/debug_sample.c"
 -E: It enables extend regular expression.
 It has a better syntax, which intrepreted characters like "()" ,"{}", "+" not only as literal character but as operator character.
 n: It prints the lines where the searched inputs are.
 \s*: Matches whitespace characters
 \(: Is the opening parenthises followed the file name where the input should be searched ("solutions/debug_sample.c)